uncultivate/elevator-master/README.md

 2. Upload the other project files:
   - Upload the elevator_simulation.py, charts.py, and create_entries.py files to your Colab runtime
 3. Run the Simulation:
   - Run the cells in the notebook.
-Google Colab allows you to execute Python code, visualize results, and adjust parameters just like in a local Jupyter Notebook, but you will not be able to run the tkinter animations.
+Google Colab allows you to execute Python code, visualize results, and adjust parameters just like in a local Jupyter Notebook.
+The only drawback is that you will not be able to run the tkinter animations.

 ### Viewing the Results